bcbio/bcbio-nextgen/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Version info**
- - bcbio version:
+ - bcbio version (bcbio_nextgen.py --version):
  - OS name and version:

 **To Reproduce**
  - Exact bcbio command you have used
- - Your sample coniguration file
+ - Your sample configuration file

 **Observed behavior**
 Error message or bcbio output.